zeek/zeek/scripts/policy/frameworks/packet-filter/shunt.zeek.rst

    :Type: :zeek:type:`function` (id: :zeek:type:`conn_id`) : :zeek:type:`bool`

-   Call this function to use BPF to shunt a connection (to prevent the data packets from reaching Bro).
-For TCP connections, control packets are still allowed through so that Bro can continue logging the connection and it can stop shunting once the connection ends.
+   Call this function to use BPF to shunt a connection (to prevent the data packets from reaching Zeek).
+For TCP connections, control packets are still allowed through so that Zeek can continue logging the connection and it can stop shunting once the connection ends.

 .. zeek:id:: PacketFilter::shunt_host_pair